import-js/eslint-plugin-import/docs/rules/no-extraneous-dependencies.md

 # import/no-extraneous-dependencies: Forbid the use of extraneous packages

 Forbid the import of external modules that are not declared in the `package.json`'s `dependencies`, `devDependencies`, `optionalDependencies`, `peerDependencies`, or `bundledDependencies`.
 The closest parent `package.json` will be used.
 If no `package.json` is found, the rule will not lint anything.
 This behavior can be changed with the rule option `packageDir`.
 Normally ignores imports of modules marked internal, but this can be changed with the rule option `includeInternal`.
+Type imports can be verified by specifying `includeTypes`.

 Modules have to be installed for this rule to work.